Guide to Work, Study, Travel and Living Abroad

 A traditional Xhosa village near Coffee Bay on the Wild Coast. ©Tanya Linnegar Photography.

-Certainly, present crime statistics are frighteningly high, but the visitor to South Africa need not walk around in fear, provided that the necessary care is taken to behave in a common sense manner, thereby not becoming an easy target for criminals.
+Still, visitors to South Africa need not walk around in fear, provided they take the necessary care to behave in a common sense manner, thereby not becoming an easy target for criminals.

 20 Common Sense Safety Rules when Traveling in South Africa

-If you heed the following 20 important rules, you will greatly minimize the risks of becoming a victim of crime in South Africa and instead be able to experience fully all that this warmly welcoming, African country has to offer:
+Suppose you heed the following 20 essential rules.
+In that case, you will significantly minimize the risks of becoming a victim of crime in South Africa and instead be able to experience fully all that this warmly welcoming African country has to offer:

 1. In large cities, avoid the central business districts at night.

 2. Never walk around any city at night, even if you are part of a group.
-If you need to go anywhere after dark, ask your hotel or guesthouse to order a reliable taxi for you.
-Do not just hail any passing taxi on the street!
+If you must go anywhere after dark, ask your hotel or guesthouse to order a reliable taxi.
+Do not just hail any passing taxi on the street!!

-3. When out walking anywhere, avoid wearing flashy, expensive watches and jewelry and carrying large amounts of cash.
-Carry your camera unobtrusively in a bag, rather than slung over your shoulder.
-Walk purposefully as if you know where you are going and are not a “lost tourist.”
+3. Avoid wearing flashy, expensive watches and jewelry and carrying large amounts of cash when out walking anywhere.
+Carry your camera unobtrusively in a bag rather than slung over your shoulder.
+Walk with purpose as if you know where you are going and are not a "lost tourist."
 Hold your bag close to your body and beware of pickpockets and other confidence tricksters on the streets and in crowded stores.
 Be aware of ATM theft—never be distracted by a stranger asking for assistance at an ATM!

-4. If driving in a car, keep the doors locked at all times in city traffic.
+4. If driving in a car, keep the doors locked in city traffic.
 Do not drive with the windows down.
 Disregard any stranger who tries to confront you at a red traffic light or stop street.

-5. When parking your vehicle anywhere, do not leave any valuables or any other possessions at all in sight.
+5. Keep all valuables and other possessions in sight when parking your vehicle anywhere.
 Put everything in the trunk.
-Use a good steering-lock at all times when leaving your car unattended.
-A lock on the fuel tank cap is also an essential and is fitted to nearly all vehicles.
+Use a good steering lock at all times when leaving your car unattended.
+A lock on the fuel tank cap is also essential, and you can find a fit for nearly all vehicles.
 Use only a removable car radio and lock it in the trunk when leaving your car.

-6. You will find “car guards” on duty in many city streets, but they cannot guarantee the safety of your car.
-You will be expected to tip the guard when you return to your car—he is at least a buffer of some kind against car theft or robbery.
-Only use the services of a person wearing an official “bib” stating that he is a recognized car guard.
+6. You will find "car guards" on duty in many city streets, but they cannot guarantee the safety of your car.
+It would be best if you tipped the guard when you return to your car—he is at least a buffer against car theft or robbery.
+Only use the services of a person wearing an official "bib," stating that he is a recognized car guard.

-7. Distances between cities in South Africa are large and gas stations not all that plentiful, so be sure to fill your tank whenever possible and ensure that your car is in a good mechanical condition before you set out on any journey.
+7. Distances between cities in South Africa are substantial, and gas stations could be more plentiful.
+Be sure to fill your tank whenever possible and ensure your car is in good mechanical condition before you embark on any journey.

-8. Travel with a good, detailed, up-to-date map (available at most gas stations) and plan your route in advance.
-Note that many cities, towns and streets in South Africa have undergone—or are still undergoing—name changes, so it is essential to get the most recent road and city maps available.
+8. Travel with a detailed, up-to-date map (available at most gas stations) and plan your route in advance.
+Note that many cities, towns, and streets in South Africa have undergone—or are still undergoing—name changes, so it is essential to get the most recent road and city maps available.

-9. Do not stop for any hitch-hiker or other person seemingly in trouble on the open road, in the street or at motorway off-ramps.
+9. Do not stop for any hitchhiker or person seemingly in trouble on the open road, in the street, or at motorway off-ramps.
 Drive on and report the incident to the Police.
 Only stop at official Police-manned roadblocks.
-Criminal gangs have been known to set up “roadblocks” to lure motorists—either drive on past or around these or turn back and report the incident to the Police.
+Criminal gangs have sometimes set up "roadblocks" to lure motorists—either drive on past or around these or turn back and report the incident to the Police.

 10. Always travel with a cell phone.
 The emergency number to call for the Police is 10111.
 A functioning cell phone is essential to carry with you at ALL times.
 Find out before leaving home if your phone will work in South Africa.
 If not, hire a cell phone when you arrive.

-11. Before travelling to remote areas such as the Wild Coast, check with the locals as to the best route and the security situation in the area.
-In general, the country people are most welcoming and hospitable and crime less common than in cities—but it is wise to obtain recent local information before venturing out on your own to remote areas.
-The National Tourism Information and Safety number to call is 083 123 2345—they will give you up-to-date information on safety in any particular area.
+11. Before traveling to remote areas such as the Wild Coast, check with the locals about the best route and the security situation in the area.
+In general, the people living in the country are most welcoming and hospitable, and crime is less common than in cities—but it is wise to obtain recent local information before venturing out on your own to remote areas.
+The National Tourism Information and Safety number to call is 083 123 2345—they will give you up-to-date information on safety in a particular area.

-13. Keep your hotel room locked at all times and only open the door if you are certain who is on the other side.
+13. Keep your hotel room locked at all times and only open the door if you are sure who is on the other side.

-14. Park only in areas which are well-lit at night.
+14. Park only in areas that are well-lit at night.

-15. Do not walk by yourself in any lonely area such as a stretch of beach, river bank, forest or the countryside without keeping other people in sight at all times.
-It is best to walk in a group at any time of the day.
+15. Do not walk alone in any lonely area, such as a stretch of beach, river bank, forest, or the countryside, without keeping other people in sight at all times.
+Walking in a group at any time of the day is best.
 Avoid walking in lonely areas (even in groups) after dark.

-16. If you wish to visit one of the African townships, only do so on an organized tour, recommended by locals or by your hotel or guesthouse.
+16. If you wish to visit one of the African townships, only do so on an organized tour recommended by locals or your hotel or guesthouse.

-17. Be especially watchful at airports or bus stations, where criminal gangs are known to operate.
+17. Be exceptionally watchful at airports or bus stations, where criminal gangs are known to operate.

-18. Wildlife is plentiful in South Africa—confined to the numerous game parks and reserves within the country.
-It is not safe to alight from your vehicle when driving through a game park—except at designated rest camps and picnic spots.
-Remember, these are wild animals and you are a guest in their territory!
+18. Wildlife is plentiful in South Africa—confined to the country's numerous game parks and reserves.
+Alighting from your vehicle when driving through a game park is unsafe—except at designated rest camps and picnic spots.
+Remember, these are wild animals; you are a guest in their territory!
 Do not attempt to approach any animal too closely—if one crosses your path, stop your car immediately and remain silent.
-Avoid loud noises, playing the radio or other music, shouting, hanging out of the windows, pointing etc. and simply enjoy observing Nature at her best.
+Avoid loud noises, playing the radio or other music, shouting, hanging out of the windows, pointing, etc., and enjoy observing Nature at her best.

 19. Always carry on you at all times the essential numbers of your travel and health insurance and important local phone numbers to call in case of emergency.